TimothyGicharu/portfolio-page/README.md

 # Portfolio Landing Page
 #### This is my personal Portfolio page.
-It displays my projects, qualifications and hobbies.
+It displays my projects, qualifications and recent hobbies.
 #### By Timothy Munene
 ## Description
 My personal Portfolio lets potential employers see information about me,